-The 8025 has a decent printing speed.
-Black text and color documents can both take a while to print.
-Photos, on the other hand, are decently quick to print.
-On the upside, the input tray holds 225 sheets, so you shouldn't need to refill it too often.
+The HP 8025 has decent printing speed.
+Both black and color documents can take a while to print.
+Photos, on the other hand, are quick to print.
+The input tray holds 225 sheets, so you shouldn't need to refill it too often.

+This printer has decent printing quality.
+While the colors are vibrant, it lacks fine details, and shadowy areas aren't well-defined.
+There's also some banding in the grayscale.
 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.

 If you're looking for a printer that can print higher-quality photos, check out the Canon PIXMA TS6320.

-The HP OfficeJet Pro 8025 has an adjustable paper tray that can support most popular paper formats.
+The HP OfficeJet Pro 8035 has an adjustable paper tray that can support most popular paper formats.

-The HP OfficeJet Pro 8025 uses the HP Smart app, available on both Android and iOS.
+The HP OfficeJet Pro 8028 uses the HP Smart app, available on both Android and iOS.
 You can print and scan both photo and PDF files from your phone, as well as manage your ink subscription.

 The HP OfficeJet Pro 9015 is a better overall printer than the HP OfficeJet Pro 8025.
 The 9015 has a better cartridge system, it supports duplex scanning, and its cost-per-print is more affordable.
 It also has a much quicker printing speed, better photo printing quality, and it has external storage support.
 On the other hand, the 8025 has slightly better color accuracy.

-The HP ENVY Photo 7855 is better for family use than the HP OfficeJet Pro 8025.
-The ENVY Photo 7855 has a slightly lower cost-per-print for black-only documents and it's able to print these same documents a bit quicker.
+The HP ENVY Photo 7855/7858 is better for family use than the HP OfficeJet Pro 8025.
+The ENVY Photo has a slightly lower cost-per-print for black-only documents and it's able to print these same documents a bit quicker.
 It also has better color accuracy as well as photo printing quality, and it has Bluetooth and external storage support.
-Conversely, the OfficeJet Pro 8025 feels better built, and its display screen is better as well.
+Conversely, the OfficeJet Pro feels better built, and its display screen is better as well.
 Although its cartridges don't yield a lot of pages before they need to be replaced, its three separate color cartridges yield more than the 7855's one tricolor cartridge.

 The HP ENVY Photo 7155 and the HP OfficeJet Pro 8025 are similarly performing printers with different strengths.
 The ENVY Photo 7155 is more compact, which is suited for small spaces, and it has a slightly lower cost-per-print for black-only printing.
 It also has better color accuracy, and there's external storage support.
 Conversely, the OfficeJet Pro 8025 feels better built, its cartridges can yield more pages, and it also has an automatic document feeder.
-It's also slightly quicker at printing out black-text documents, and it has an ethernet port.
+It's also slightly quicker at printing out black-text documents, and it has an Ethernet port.

 The Brother HL-L2390DW and the HP OfficeJet Pro 8025 are two very differently designed printers.
 The Brother is a monochrome laser printer with an excellent toner cartridge system which helps to keep its overall cost-per-print very low.
 Its print speed is much quicker too, and it has a better companion app.
 However, the HP is a color inkjet printer, so it has better color accuracy and photo printing quality.
-It also has an automatic document feeder as well as an ethernet port.
+It also has an automatic document feeder as well as an Ethernet port.